 Fluke 324 features high-end specifications that make it a perfect tool to be used by trained professionals.
 Fluke 323 and Fluke 324 multimeters are pretty efficient in measuring AC and DC voltages and AC, resistance, and continuity.

 Here we are with a brief breakdown of the comparison.
-We will add up the essential features of the clamp multimeter here and will also provide you a summary of how both of these perform and what are the things that make them similar and different from each other.
+We will add the essential features of the clamp multimeter here and provide a summary of how both of these performances and what makes them similar and different from each other.

 CAT Rating Fluke 323 VS 324